 |10.6||Submitting Office Add-ins that are hosted within Access as paid add-ins is not currently supported.|

-For add-ins for iOS, you must also do the following on the Seller Dashboard submission form:
+For add-ins for iOS, you must also:

 Accept Apple's Terms and Conditions by selecting the appropriate checkbox.
 Your Office Add-in must be compliant with all relevant Apple App Store policies.